Enlisting in the Military

 Advancement Opportunities for Enlisted Personnel

 Enlisted service members have ample opportunity to advance up the ranks.
-During their first four-year enlistment, service members are typically promoted three times.
+During their first four-year enlistment, service members are promoted a couple of times.
 There are also opportunities to become a noncommissioned or commissioned officer:

 Becoming a Noncommissioned Officer

 Noncommissioned officers (NCOs) are higher-ranking enlisted personnel who play a crucial role in day-to-day military operations and are often referred to as the "backbone" of the Armed Forces.
 Serving as the liaison between commissioned officers and lower-ranking enlisted personnel, they are responsible for providing advice and guidance to officers as well as leadership and training to lower-ranking enlisted personnel.